mstaicu/website-alex/README.md

 Note that you must specify the absolute path, on the volume (partition), to an existing directory

-After we have navigated to the desired folder, we can clone the project repository:
+After we have navigated to the desired folder, we can clone the project repository

 ```bash
 $ git clone https://github.com/mstaicu/website-alex.git